 Welcome to Canada.ca

-You can have a hand in history by using Co-Lab: a brand-new tool to transcribe, tag, translate and describe digitized images in Library and Archives Canada’s collection.
+You can have a hand in history by using Co-Lab: a tool to transcribe, tag, translate and describe digitized images in the collection at Library and Archives Canada (LAC).
 The more work we collaborate on in Co-Lab, the more accessible and usable our digital collection becomes for all Canadians.

 Become a contributor in two main ways: